Capitalized Expenditure or Capitalized Expense

 Related Topic – What is Capex and Opex?

-Treatment of Capitalized Expenditure in Financial Statements
+Treatment in Financial Statements

 All capitalized expenses are written off in future accounting periods with the help of depreciation of fixed assets.